orwel1984/cpp/Threads/Theory.md

 #### *Def 3*
 Threads are a unit of conccurrency provided by the OS.

 A process is the protected environement that threads run into.
-A process includes an "Address-Space" plus a translation-map and a Page Table.
 And Threads runs inside that Address Space of a process.

 ### **Parallelism vs Concurrency**